jorgegorka/alvareznavarro/src/pages/posts/post-328.md

 })
 ```

-When _onAuthStateChanged_ we first check if there is a currentUser.
+When _onAuthStateChanged_ changes we first check if there is a currentUser.
 If so then we know that the user has an active session.
 If there is no currentUser then we set the id to zero to indicate that there is no active session and the user needs to enter their credentials to create a new valid session again.

-If there is a valid user then we create a currentUser [Svelte store](https://svelte.dev/docs#svelte_store) and populate it with useful information about the user and their role.
+If there is a valid user then we create a [Svelte store](https://svelte.dev/docs#svelte_store), we give it the name currentUser and populate it with useful information about the user and their role.
 We'll use this store in our application to check information about the user.

 ## Summary

 User management is a critical part of a web application.
 Having all the user information stored in Firebase will reduce the chances of a data leak.

-We've implemented a complete user workflow (sign up, log in, authenticate) with very few lines of code.

-The complete code along with more features is available to donwload in the [Firebase & Svelte template](https://github.com/jorgegorka/svelte-firebase) repository.
+We've implemented a complete user workflow (sign up, log in, authenticate).
+The complete code along with more features is available to download in the [Firebase & Svelte template](https://github.com/jorgegorka/svelte-firebase) repository.